Peltigera rufescens: Taxonomy

-The lichen was first formally described as a variety of Lichen caninus 1770 by Friedrich Wilhelm Weiss.
-At that time, all lichens were classified in the eponymous genus Lichen, based on Carl Linnaeus' influence.
-Alexander von Humboldt transferred it to the genus Peltigera and promoted it to the status of species in 1793.
-A vernacular name for the species is field dog lichen.
+The lichen was first formally described as a variety of Lichen caninus in 1770 by Friedrich Wilhelm Weiss.
+At that time, lichens were classified in the eponymous genus Lichen, based on the influence of Carl Linnaeus and his 1753 work Species Plantarum.
+Alexander von Humboldt transferred the taxon to the genus Peltigera and promoted it to the status of species in 1793.
+Later in its taxonomic history, other authors proposed that it be transferred to the now defunct genus Peltidea, or that it best be considered as a variety or subspecies of Peltigera canina.
+Vernacular names used for the species in North America include "field dog lichen" and "field pelt".

 The complete mitochondrial genome sequence of Peltigera rufescens was published in 2021.
 It has 65,199 base pairs and a cytosine+guanine content of 26.7%.
-Molecular phylogenetic analysis suggests a close relationship with Peltigera membranacea.
+Molecular phylogenetics analysis suggests a close relationship with Peltigera membranacea.